Why Does the RFP Process Doesn’t Work for Most Companies?Posted by: Mariya Parackal | On: 21st Jan, 2020 | Startup

 What is RFP?

-A request for proposal is a business document that describes a project’s needs and asks for proposed solutions from qualified vendors who will help to complete the project.
+A request for a proposal is a business document that describes the needs of a project and asks for proposed solutions from qualified vendors who will help to complete the project.

-When an organization needs help to complete their specific project, they use RFPs.
-The document describes project details, requirements, timeline and it defines the roles of contractors.
+When an organization needs help to finish their specific project, they use RFPs.
+The document describes details of project, requirements, timeline and it defines the roles of contractors.

 Why do companies create RFP?